hazenet-cn/PostAtmos/README.md

 database: Name of the database to connect to.

 ### Step 6.
 Job submission using Slurm
-Edit the configurations in /PostAtmos/samples/post_process_samples.slurm that are labeled in the sample file
+Edit the configurations in /PostNC/samples/post_process_samples.slurm that are labeled in the sample file
 ```
 # Confirm the modification.
 The eight parameters are
 # processing type (WRF or CMAQ),
-# start and end dates, path of the PostAtmos,
+# start and end dates, path of the PostNC,
 # paths of the simulation data to be verified.
 Multiple paths should be separated by semicolons.
 Multiple paths can have different grid settings.
 # data filtering configurations
 objProcess = Post_Process('CMAQ','2019-01-14','2019-01-14',\